gardener/etcd-druid/docs/deployment/getting-started-locally/getting-started-locally.md

 * `store.provider` is the bucket provider.
 Pick from the options mentioned in comment.
 * `store.prefix` is the folder name that you want to use for your snapshots inside the bucket.

+!!! tip
-> **Note:** For developer convenience we have provided object store emulator specific etcd CR variants which can be used as if as well.
+    For developer convenience we have provided object store emulator specific etcd CR variants which can be used as if as well.

 ## 05-Applying Etcd CR